radian-software/prescient.el/README.md

 ### Selectrum-Specific
 For Selectrum, you can use special commands to toggle the current filters that you are using.
-For example, to toggle regexp filtering filtering on or off (perhaps you're searching for a long/complex candidate), you can press `M-s r`.
+For example, to toggle regexp filtering on or off (perhaps you're searching for a long/complex candidate), you can press `M-s r`.
 If you wish to use *only* regexp filtering, you can use `C-u M-s r` to unconditionally turn on regexp filtering and turn off all other methods.

 These commands can be found in `selectrum-prescient-filter-toggle-map`,